BasedLukas/cpu_simulator/README.md

 # Design

 There are 6 registers, an input and an output.
-There is an ALU that can add, subract, and, or.
+There is an ALU that can ADD, SUB, AND, OR.
 We can also perform comparisons.

 #### Code
 Move a value into reg0.